johanley/precision-timekeeping/README.md

 - <a href='https://www.iausofa.org/'>SOFA</a> and its Cookbook called *SOFA Time Scale and Calendar Tools*

 This project is implemented in Java.
-Porting to other languages is probably obvious.
+Implementations in other languages would need
-You would need a library or tool that supports <a href='https://en.wikipedia.org/wiki/List_of_arbitrary-precision_arithmetic_software'>arbitrary precision arithmetic</a>.
+<a href='https://en.wikipedia.org/wiki/List_of_arbitrary-precision_arithmetic_software'>arbitrary precision arithmetic</a>, which is widely implemented.

 ## Design Choices In This Library